Chris is chairman of the India practice and also helps guide the firm's social initiatives in India.

 He was also included in the Financial Times Asia-Pacific Innovative Lawyer awards for his work in India including his lectures at a number of Indian Law Schools which involves an annual programme with Oxford University.

-Chris is the relationship partner for a number of Indian companies and has been involved on leading deals including
+Chris is the relationship partner for a number of Indian companies.

 - Bharti's acquisition of Zain Africa,